MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ### Users see documents from other users who have turned off documents in Delve
 <a name="BKMK_DelveOff"> </a>

  Users can turn off documents in Delve, which means that they won't see any documents in Delve, and their **activities** and **relationships** won't be included in the Microsoft Graph.

-However, if other users still have *access* to documents from a user who has turned off documents, they can still see those documents other places in Delve, just as they can search for them in SharePoint.
+However, if other users still have *access* to documents from a user who has turned off documents, they can still see those documents in Delve, just as they can search for them in SharePoint.

 Other info that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as info from the Azure Active Directory.